pola-rs/polars-book/user_guide/src/howcani/apply/udfs.md

 we used above got an integer as input and returned a string (`pl.Utf8`) after finding the right key in the `my_map` dictionary.

-# to map or to apply?
+# To map or to apply?

-There are two way to use custom function, either by using `map`, or by using `apply`.
-Which one you need depends on the context where the custom functions are used:
+There are two ways to use custom function: either by using `map` or `apply`.
+Deciding between the two methods depends on the context where the custom functions are used:

 - `apply`